CindiFeng/NMPC-SlungLoadQuad/README.md

 # NMPC-SlungLoadQuad
->Online trajectory planning and control using nonlinear MPC model in MATLAB to avoid dynamic/static obstacles
+>Online trajectory planning and control using nonlinear MPC model in MATLAB to avoid dynamic/static obstacles.
+>Adapted from "Online trajectory planning and control of a MAV payload system in dynamic environments" by Potdar et al.

 ## Function
 - main.m - run file containing NMPC parameters and specifications